WalletHub reviews are mostly positive, but let’s take a deeper look into exactly who WalletHub is, and what they do.

 The important thing to understand is that these credit scores are great for monitoring changes in your score, even if they aren’t necessarily a good way to see what your actual score is.
 If you sign up for WalletHub, remember that if your score goes up or down, that is likely very real, and will happen on your FICO score as well.
 However, if you are banking on a 720 score to get a certain loan or rate, showing a 720 at WalletHub may, or may not, correlate with a 720 when your lender pulls a specific FICO score.

 If this is the first time you’ve heard of an online company offering free credit scores, this may all be new to you.
 Otherwise, this WalletHub review probably sounds pretty familiar.
-There are several companies that use this, free credit report, free VantageScore credit score, offer in exchange for getting commissions or selling mailing lists to lenders.
+There are several companies that use this, free credit reports, free VantageScore credit score, and offer in exchange for getting commissions or selling mailing lists to lenders.

 Most of these services offer the same things like credit monitoring (you’ll get an email if the computer notices a change to your credit report), which is very useful.